 On December 28, 2015, we entered into a co-development agreement with Beijing Defengrei Biotechnology Co.
-Ltd., or BDB, for the use of the IFX-1 cell line in BDB's development of drug candidates for sale in China.
-Pursuant to the agreement, we granted BDB an exclusive, non-transferable license to use the IFX-1 cell line and related intellectual property solely to develop and commercialize in China BDB's drug candidates BDB-1 and BDB-2, as well as molecules that bind or interact with certain specified targets ("target-binding molecules").
+Ltd., or BDB, ("Co-Development Agreement") for the use of the vilobelimab cell line in BDB's development of drug candidates for sale in China.
+Pursuant to the agreement, we granted BDB an exclusive, non-transferable license to use the vilobelimab cell line and related intellectual property solely to develop and commercialize in China BDB's drug candidates BDB-1 and BDB-2, as well as molecules that bind or interact with certain specified targets ("target-binding molecules").

 Pursuant to the agreement, we are entitled to receive mid-single-digit percentage royalties on net sales of BDB's products containing BDB-1 or BDB-2.
-We retain the right to develop and manufacture IFX-1 and IFX-2 in China solely for the purpose of commercializing products outside of China and to use the IFX-1 cell line and IFX-2 cell line in China for non-commercial purposes.
-To the extent that we are granted regulatory approval outside of China for commercialization of a product using IFX-1 or IFX-2 for an indication, and BDB does not pursue regulatory approval for BDB-1 or BDB-2 in the same or a substantially similar indication in China, by providing written notice to BDB, we may elect to pursue regulatory approval to commercialize such products in the relevant indication in China.
+We retain the right to develop and manufacture vilobelimab and IFX-2 in China solely for the purpose of commercializing products outside of China and to use the vilobelimab cell line and IFX-2 cell line in China for non-commercial purposes.
+To the extent that we are granted regulatory approval outside of China for commercialization of a product using vilobelimab or IFX-2 for an indication, and BDB does not pursue regulatory approval for BDB-1 or BDB-2 in the same or a substantially similar indication in China, by providing written notice to

+BDB, we may elect to pursue regulatory approval to commercialize such products in the relevant indication in China.
 Should we exercise such right, we would be required to pay BDB mid-single-digit percentage royalties on our net sales of such products.

-Pursuant to the Co-Development Agreement, BDB is investigating the utilization of the IFX-1 technology and IFX-1 cell line used to manufacture BDB-1 for the treatment of COVID19 for patients in China (PRC).
-BDB-1 may only be developed and commercialized in China (PRC) by BDB, and InflaRx is not directly involved in the BDB-1 development, which is the sole responsibility of BDB.
-Pursuant to the Co-Development Agreement, InflaRx has all global rights outside China to any and all discoveries derived from the development of BDB-1 in China.
-IFX-1 is not the product being tested in clinical trials by BDB in China for COVID19.
+Pursuant to the Co-Development Agreement, BDB has the right to use the vilobelimab cell line to manufacture an anti-C5a antibody, namely BDB-1.
+BDB-1 may only be commercialized in China (PRC) by BDB, and InflaRx is not directly involved in the BDB-1 development, which remains the sole responsibility of BDB.
+Pursuant to the Co-Development Agreement, InflaRx owns all global commercial rights outside China to any and all discoveries derived from the development of BDB-1.
+To support BDB's development of BDB-1, in 2020, InflaRx allowed BDB to conduct clinical studies with BDB-1 in Spain, India, Indonesia and Bangladesh.
+However, InflaRx remains the sole owner of all commercial rights to BDB-1 outside of China, including in countries in which BDB is conducting clinical trials.
+BDB has no rights to seek marketing authorization or to commercially exploit BDB-1 outside of China.
+Vilobelimab is not the product being tested in clinical trials by BDB in China.
 Rather, it is BDB's own antibody called BDB-1.
-InflaRx is not able to disclose the details of BDB's development program for COVID19 with BDB-1 in China (PRC) at this time.

-In addition, we reserve the right to commercialize products containing BDB-1 and BDB-2 outside of China in indications for which we elect not to commercialize IFX-1 or IFX-2.
+In addition, we reserve the right to commercialize products containing BDB-1 and BDB-2 outside of China in indications for which we elect not to commercialize vilobelimab or IFX-2.
 To the extent that we exercise this right, we would be required to pay BDB low single-digit percentage royalties on our net sales of such products.